Saturday, December 6, 2025

 Share

-From the red carpet to the street style revival, boho chic is back and better than ever.
-Here’s how to get the boho look.
+From the red carpet to the street style revival, boho chic is back — or rather, never left.

 Boho, or bohemian chic, has been a recurring fashion and decor trend since the 1970s when it came on in full force following Woodstock and the psychedelic movement.
+From Ali MacGraw in the 1970s to Beyoncé today, the look has been worn by nearly everyone.
 Centered around earthy tones and designs inspired by nature, there’s every reason to want to achieve the look with nature in mind.

 Marked by flowy skirts and dresses, floral and nature prints, macramé, patchwork, loose and fitted denim, satchel bags, totes, big sunglasses, statement jewelry, and floppy hats, the boho look is unmistakable, even with so many variations.